 Log Aggregation architecture collects output from application instances and CF components.Aggregates into consolidated logs .

-Execution agent VM forces DEA (droplet execution agent) to send an information to logging server(Formally called Loggregator is now called as Doppler is current version) which in turn send an information to Loggregator traffic controller.
+Execution agent VM forces DEA (droplet execution agent) to send an information to logging server(Formally called Loggregator is now called Doppler is the current version) which in turn sends an information to Loggregator traffic controller.

 Cells send an information to Metron agent.
 Metron agent then consolidates the information through Syslog drain to a Logging server .
 Doppler pass it on to the third party Loggregator .
 The final output is seen through cf CLI or Apps manager.

 Logs collected from all the application instances (from both sysout and sysserr) are passed on to the Cloud Foundry components that contain the logging information like Router, Cloud Controller, and Execution agents.

 This logging information is used to understand and update the issues that are happening and will be happening in future.